In-Context Optimization for Retrieval-Augmented Generation: A Gradient-Descent Perspective

 Article Content

 From source RSS / original summaryarXiv:2605.
 26356v1 Announce Type: new Abstract: In-context learning has recently been linked to implicit gradient descent in linear self-attention models, suggesting that context can induce a forward-pass update.
-Retrieval-augmented generation (RAG) also relies on context, but retrieved documents are usually treated as static evidence rather than signals for adaptation.
+(RAG) also relies on context, but retrieved documents are usually treated as static evidence rather than signals for adaptation.
 We study RAG as an in-context optimization process.

 First, we show that one linear self-attention layer can implement one gradient-descent step on a unified linearized RAG objective covering both projection-based and dot-product retrieval interfaces.
 This gives an exact regime where retrieval-augmented prediction and in-context optimization coincide.
 We use this result not as a literal model of LLM computation, but as a guide for adapting the interaction between queries and retrieved evidence.